stanford-oval/genie-server/README.md

 ```
 then run `yarn` again to pick up the new dependencies.

+(The above command is for the Fedora Linux distribution.
+Other distribution have similar commands.)

 After installing the dependencies locally, the server can be started using `yarn start`.